-Many people have, at some time in their life, gone on a diet to lose weight or to improve their health.
-Even if you haven't tried dieting yourself, most likely, you have seen advertisements, books, articles, and television programs offering helpful suggestions for people who are trying to develop new eating habits.
+Many people have, at some time in their lives, gone on a diet to lose weight or to improve their health.
+Even if you haven't tried dieting yourself, most likely you have seen advertisements, books, articles, and television programs offering helpful suggestions for people who are trying to develop new eating habits.
 Many of these same lifestyle changing tips can be used to help anyone who needs to put themselves on a financial diet due to an unanticipated change in their financial situation.
 A financial diet is also helpful for people who simply want to establish a savings plan for the future.

 Establish a Plan

 When beginning any type of lifestyle change, your chances of success are greater if you find a plan that works for you.
 Just as there are many types of weight loss diets, there are various methods of financial dieting.
 You may find that setting up a weekly or monthly budget is the best plan for you.
 Or, keeping a financial journal and recording all of your expenditures may help you be more successful at saving money.
 It is not the type of plan you choose, but rather, how committed you are to the plan that will determine your rate of success.

 When dieting to lose weight, you usually assess your eating habits and make dietary changes that will help the pounds disappear.
 You take time to read labels, evaluate calories, and discover new, healthy, diet-friendly recipes.
 When you put yourself on a financial diet, you need to educate yourself and find ways to save money.
 You should reevaluate your insurance policies to see if you need to make changes and adjustments that can save you some money.
 You may need to find ways to lower utility bills by insulating your home, using energy efficient light bulbs, and make various other economical and environmentally-friendly choices.
 Just as with a food diet, small changes can make a significant difference.